 Locks that are erroneously passed by value.

-Mistakes involving example tests, including examples with incorrect names or function signatures, or that document identifiers not in the package.
+Mistakes involving tests including functions with incorrect names or signatures and example tests that document identifiers not in the package.

 Non-standard signatures for methods with familiar names, including: